Danny Faundez

 Danny Faundez (born February 2, 1993) is an American professional soccer player who plays as a goalkeeper for USL Championship club Louisville City.

 Club career

-Youth & College
+Youth and college

 Faundez played in Chile with Santiago Wanderers and then Everton's youth academy for three years, before attending Bellevue College, where he played college soccer.

 Professional

 On August 19, 2015, Faundez signed with United Soccer League side Seattle Sounders FC 2.

 After a period out of the game, Faundez signed with USL Championship side Orange County SC in 2020.
 He re-signed with the club ahead of their 2021 season.

 On February 22, 2022, Faundez signed with USL Championship club Louisville City after a successful trial.
 On April 6, 2022, Faundez was loaned to USL League One's ahead of their inaugural season.
 He made his professional debut the same day, starting in a Lamar Hunt U.S. Open Cup game against Colorado Springs Switchbacks.